Summer Undergraduate Research Fellowship (SURF)

 Eligibility

-Students who will be undergraduate freshman, sophomores, juniors or seniors in the Fall of 2023 (with a 3.0 or better GPA) are eligible to apply to the SURF Program.
-Applicants must be US citizens or permanent residents and have an interest in a career in biomedical research or medicine.
+Students who will be undergraduate freshman, sophomores, juniors or seniors in the Fall of 2025 (with a 3.0 or better GPA) are eligible to apply to the SURF Program.
+Applicants must be US citizens, permanent residents, or hold a green card and have an interest in a career in biomedical research or medicine.
 Criteria for selection include academic record, answers to essay questions and interest in obtaining research experience.
+International students who live in Cincinnati and attend a Cincinnati based university/college may also be eligible to apply.
+These students must hold an F-1 visa and be eligible to obtain their own CPT work authorization through their university/college.
+Please email surf-cchmc@cchmc.org for more information about applying.

 Program Dates

-The program is nine or 10 weeks long and students can start the program on either May 25th or May 30th, depending on their availability and the approval of their mentor.
+The program is 10 weeks long and students can start the program on either May 27 or May 29, depending on their availability and the approval of their mentor.

 Work Schedule